9 Best Ways to Find a UK Clothing Manufacturer

-If you are looking for a clothing manufacturer in the UK then Google is probably the last place you should look.
+If you’re looking for a clothing manufacturers for small business in the UK, then Google is probably the last place you should look.

 For a start, many of the best factories don’t have websites.
 And even if they do, they are unlikely to be on the first page of Google.

 Secondly, many of companies that do come up under the term ‘UK clothing manufacturer’ actually don’t make in the UK at all!
 They may have a small office here, with a couple of sales people taking orders.
 They may even make a few samples here.
 But as soon as you lay down your hard-earned cash for production, you’ll probably discover that your order is being made in India.
 And you’ll wait months to receive it.